qbss/installit/README.md

               4: The permissions (mode), such as 755 or 644.
               5: The file's owner, such as 0 or $USER.
               6: The file's group, such as 1000.

+            By default, insit will always work with the master branch.

 EXAMPLE:    sudo insit -B dev -U -C miscellaneous mfw /usr/bin/mfw 755 0
             sudo insit -U notify-upgrade lspkg lsbins apt-undo-install